 Rules and recommendations

-- having undergone a PCR test not longer than 7 days prior to the graduation
+- having undergone a PCR test not longer than 7 days prior to the graduation with a negative result

 - having survived a COVID-19 infection not longer than 180 days prior to the graduation